 - Substance abuse: Substances such as alcohol or drugs may also cause panic attacks.
 Consuming too much of these substances could lead to developing an addiction.
 This, in turn, can increase the risk of having regular episodes.

 - Excessive caffeine: People who consume too much caffeine may experience attacks more frequently.
 Consider reducing coffee and other caffeinated drinks.

 - Panic disorders: Those who suffer from panic disorders may experience panic attacks with no specific reason or trigger behind them.
 These can be difficult circumstances to go through, and it’s important to get the support you need in these situations.

 In some cases, it may be difficult.
 However, many people are willing to consider lifestyle changes and other potential solutions which may reduce the frequency or severity of attacks.

 Regular exercise, including relaxing exercises such as yoga, can be a critical part of keeping stress-related symptoms to a minimum.
 Limiting sugar, caffeine, and foods that are high in salt can also help to reduce the impact of panic episodes.

 Alcohol, smoking, and drugs can not only lead to addiction but can worsen the symptoms of panic attacks.
 Avoiding or limiting these substances can help to improve panic disorders and other related conditions.

 Getting the Help You Need

 It’s important to identify what type of help you need and where you can find it.
 In Dayton and around the country, you can find support for addiction and mental health challenges by visiting Mission Addiction.
-Our MAP For Healing & Recovery program series, weekly support group, and/or coaching and mentoring service can help you work through all relevant issues and make a lasting difference.
+Our MAP For Healing & Recovery program series and/or coaching and mentoring service can help you work through all relevant issues and make a lasting difference.